-- 29. Committee meetings shall be held on such days and at such times decided by the Authority, or by the Committee Chair. - 30.
+- 30. Committee meetings shall be held on such days and at such times decided by the Authority, or by the Committee Chair. - 31.
 Additional meetings of the Committee may be convened by its Chair at any time.

-Terms of Reference for Committee
+Terms of Reference for Committees

-- 31. The terms of reference will be agreed by the Authority at its annual meeting in May.
-The terms of reference for the committees may be amended throughout the year with the approval of the Authority. - 32.
+- 32. The terms of reference will be agreed by the Authority normally in June each year.
+The terms of reference for the committees may be amended throughout the year with the approval of the Authority. - 33.
 The agenda for a meeting of a Committee shall be prepared by the Chief Executive in consultation with the Chair of the Committee.